Zaozhuang Shandong, China Travel Guide

 Especially when visiting religious sites, modest attire demonstrates respect.

-Utilize public transport or walk/cycle where you can to lessen your carbon footprint.
+Utilize public transport or walk/cycle a place you can to lessen your carbon footprint.

 Support local businesses, minimize waste, and respect natural environments.
 These habits ensure Zaozhuang remains a beautiful destination.